Owning a website is similar to owning a car: regular and preventive maintenance is required to ensure it’s secure, reliable, and stable.

 Most services, like PayPal and Stripe, will now link you directly to their site for processing, instead of allowing you to process on a potentially less secure site.
 Let’s face it — as much as you can invest in security, PayPal is likely to invest more!

-If you take on maintenance yourself, you’re going to need a plan.
-We know this is a lot to tackle on a regular basis, and we’re not recommending a full audit of your website every week.
-However, creating a manageable maintenance schedule for your team will help make sure you’re not missing engagement opportunities or creating poor experiences due to functionality breakages.
+If you take on maintenance yourself, you’ll need a plan to turn this large task into a manageable routine.
+We’re not recommending a full audit of your website every week.
+However, creating a manageable maintenance schedule will help make sure you’re not missing engagement opportunities or creating poor experiences due to functionality breakages.

 2. Have a process for alerting your webmaster to critical errors.